 During the negotiations, Wolf alleged, Imus terminated his employment in favor of a younger sports contributor.
 Wolf was 78 at the time.
 Imus said he ended Wolf's role on the show because he did not think Wolf could effectively do his job from Florida, as opposed to from the WABC studios in New York.
 Wolf alleged that this was merely a pretext for age discrimination, as there was nothing in his prior contract that required him to “provide his services to the show from New York,” and in fact, Imus himself worked from a home studio in Texas.

 Wolf sued Imus for age discrimination under the NYSHRL and NYCHRL.
 But in a September 27, 2018, order, Justice James E. D'Auguste dismissed the case for lack of subject matter jurisdiction.
 The judge explained that given Wolf “is a Florida resident that worked in Florida, he lacks any viable claim” under New York law as “the impact of any alleged discriminatory conduct would have been in Florida.”

 Speak with a New York Age Discrimination Lawyer Today

 Establishing jurisdiction is just one of many legal hurdles a discrimination plaintiff must overcome.
-If you need advice from an experienced New York employment law attorney in building and winning your own age discrimination claim, contact the Law Offices of White, Nisar & Hilferty, LLP, today.
+If you need advice from an experienced New York employment attorney in building and winning your own age discrimination claim, contact the Law Offices of Nisar Law Group, P.C., today.